Skelly-gg/skelly-webhooks/README.md

 ## Get real-time data

-Launch Dota 2 and spectate a match.
+Launch Dota 2 and spectate or play a match.

+## Sample output

 You should get an output similar to this one: